ONSdigital/eq-questionnaire-runner/README.md

 - cd build
 - browser-sync start --cwd -s --http

-You should now see output indicating that files are being served from `localhost:3000`
+You should now see output indicating that files are being served from `localhost:3000`.
+So main.css for example will now be served on `http://localhost:3000//css/main.css`

 Now switch to the eQ Questionnaire Runner Repo